Myths About Back Pain

 By Sara Butler

-Myth No. 1: Back Pain as You Age is Normal
+Myth No. 1: Back Pain is a Normal Part of the Aging Process

-Myth No. 2: Back Pain Won’t Impact You If You’re Active
+Myth No. 2: Your Back Pain Isn't That Bad

-To learn more about your health, wellness, and fitness, see your local chiropractor at The Joint Chiropractic in Los Angeles, Calif.
+To learn more about your health, wellness, and fitness, see your local chiropractor at The Joint Chiropractic in Albuquerque, N.M.